eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-rr-support-of-electronic-payments-SCA-with-wallet.md

 To conclude, the following questions arise as part of the discussion:

-**QUESTION5**: What experience with TS12 and wallet-based SCA (and payment initiation relevant to [TS12]) are drawn from the Large Scale Pilots?
+**QUESTION 5**: What experience with TS12 and wallet-based SCA (and payment initiation relevant to [TS12]) are drawn from the Large Scale Pilots?

-**QUESTION6**: What experience from TS12 implementation the Member States and other stakeholders have?
+**QUESTION 6**: What experience from TS12 implementation the Member States and other stakeholders have?

 ### 5.4 Standardisation Initiatives